-Compliance vs. Commitment - What happens when a mistake is made?
-According to a report from the Agency for Healthcare Research and Quality, 54% of hospital workers said that when an accident was reported, management was more interested in disciplining the responsible employee than correcting the problem.
+Compliance versus commitment - What happens when a mistake is made?
+According to a report from the Agency for Healthcare Research and Quality, 54% of hospital workers said that when an accident was reported, management was more interested in doling out discipline than getting to the root of the problem.

-"This is as much about leadership as it is about safety," Ross said.
+"This is as much about leadership as it is about safety," Duffy said.
 "Are you after compliance, or are you after commitment?
-The research out there is pretty clear that a compliance culture breeds more problems.
-You can have a much higher performing, higher functioning team environment if everyone is committed to the same goals."
+The research out there is pretty clear that a culture of compliance breeds more problems.
+You can have a much higher-performing, higher-functioning team environment if everyone is committed to the same goals."